Endoscopic Retrograde Cholangiopancreatography (ERCP)

 Therapeutic purposes

-ERCPs may be used to treat certain conditions of the bile ducts and pancreatic ducts.
-It may also be used before, and after gallbladder surgery to help improve the ease of the overall surgery.
-Certain conditions ERCP can treat include:
+ERCPs can be used to treat certain conditions of the bile ducts and pancreatic ducts.
+In certain cases, it may also be used before or after gallbladder surgery.
+For instance, if any complications involving the bile duct arise or are suspected, the ERCP procedure can be used to address these issues, enhancing the overall ease and success of the treatment.

 • Gallstone extraction